LeonardoAmador/personal-finances/README.md

 ## Getting Started

-1.Install the dependencies using npm:
+1. Install the dependencies using npm:

-  1.1 npm install
+npm install

 2. Start the application:

-  2.1 npm run serve
+npm run serve

-  2.2 This will start the development server, and you should see a message like "App running at http://localhost:8080" in your terminal.
+This will start the development server, and you should see a message like "App running at http://localhost:8080" in your terminal.